Corruption in Canada: Corruption of Foreign Public Officials Act

 Canada signed and agreed to implement the OECD Anti-Bribery Convention and the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
 The Corruption of Foreign Public Officials Act (CFPOA) was enacted in 1999.
 The CFPOA applies to persons and companies, aiming to prevent and punish the acts of bribery of foreign public officials to obtain or retain a business advantage.
 Companies have to develop effective compliance programs with focus on specific areas relevant for the CFPOA.

 The aim of the law is to monitor, punish and prevent bribery and other criminal acts being committed by Canadians and Canadian companies in foreign countries.
 In 2014, Ottawa consultant Nazir Karigar was the first person to be convicted under this law.
 He was convicted for the Air India bribery scheme.

 A 2013 progress report indicates that Canada has failed to implement many of the recommendations and earns an overall score of "Moderate".
 OECD criticized Canada for lack of prosecutions and lack of resource allocation to address corruption.

 Open data, open government, and transparency initiatives

 Canadian governments at all levels and citizen organizations have undertaken various Open data, Open government and transparency initiatives.
-A major accountability project "GovernmentExpenses.Ca" was made public in 2010 which Maclean's magazine said is one of the "most important (and, in a way, exciting) contributions to the political process".
 The Open Government Strategy was launched by the federal government in March 2011.
 Various datasets have been released under municipal open data initiatives such as Toronto Open Data.
 Sharing of MP/MPP/Councilor expenses online, sunshine lists, posting detail program budgets and expenditures online and crime statistics are some examples of open data being released online.
 Open data has increased public scrutiny of abuses, helping monitor, prosecute and prevent corruption.